 3. Refrain from overhead watering.
 Since splashing water spreads the spores, limit overhead watering or do so only early in the day so the needles dry quickly.

 4. Improve air circulation.
-High humidity and slow drying needles fosters infection so prune out dense foliage and evaluate nearby plants to see if pruning them might promote faster drying of the pine's needles.
+High humidity and slow-drying needles fosters infection so prune out dense foliage and evaluate nearby plants to see if pruning them might promote faster drying of the pine's needles.
 Provide ample spacing between plants.

 5. Use fungicides. copper-based fungicides such as Bordeaux mixture are effective as a protectant.
 Other protectant fungicides include chlorothalonil (Daconil) and Mancozeb.
 Follow label directions for application.

 6. Plant resistant pines or other plants.
-Consider replacing the pines with a species that is more resistant to the disease or an evergreen other than a pine, such as spruce, arborvitae, or juniper.
+Consider replacing the pines with a species that is more resistant to the disease or an evergreen other than pine, such as spruce, arborvitae, or juniper.

 Organic Strategies